Any English language teacher who

 - is not a previous recipient of this award or the TESOL Excellence in Teaching Award

-TESOL recognizes the unique challenges faced by English language teachers and the hard work and dedication it takes to overcome those challenges.
-The TESOL Teacher of the Year Award, presented by National Geographic Learning, was created by TESOL and National Geographic Learning to recognize and honor exceptional English language teachers at the elementary/secondary and postsecondary/adult education levels.
+TESOL recognizes the hard work and dedication required to be an outstanding teacher.
+The TESOL Teacher of the Year Award, presented by National Geographic Learning, was created by TESOL and National Geographic Learning to recognize and honor exceptional English language teachers at all levels.

 Award The winner will receive

 - Free 1-year membership